 Benefits of choosing a professional registered agent service

-At the end of the day, it’s up to you to decide if you want to act as your own agent of SOP—although, it’s worth getting the advice of counsel on this matter also.
+At the end of the day, it’s up to you to decide if you want to act as your company’s own agent for SOP—although, it’s worth getting the advice of counsel on this matter also.

-Alternatively, consider the benefits of working with a professional registered agent service.
+Alternatively, consider the benefits of working with a corporate service provider that can provide your corporation or LLC with a professional registered agent service.

-A registered agent service can eliminate the burden of handling important legal documents promptly and correctly, and reduce the financial risk of non-compliance to your business.
+Having a professional registered agent can eliminate the burden of handling important legal documents promptly and correctly, and reduce the financial risk of non-compliance to your business.
+Anyone looking up the registered agent and registered office information in order to serve your company will go to the corporate service provider’s address and find professionals who are trained on handling service of process, rather than going to your office.